rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 You are not responsible for determining whether a PR is LLM-generated;
 that responsibility lies with the author.
-We will add a PR template that asks authors whether they use an LLM so that this rarely comes up.
+We will add a PR template that asks authors whether their code was LLM-generated so that this rarely comes up.

 If an author claims their code is not LLM-generated, but you're still not sure, please report the PR *privately* to moderation.
 Style is not evidence; please do not accuse people of using an LLM.